 Testing with Selenium

-This documentation outlines the process for testing a webforJ apps using Selenium, specifically focusing on the HelloWorldView
+This documentation outlines the process for testing a webforJ apps using Selenium, specifically focusing on the HelloWorldView from

-the webforj-archetype-hello-world
+the webforj-archetype-hello-world.

-, refer to the App Basics Introduction section.
+To learn more about the webforj-archetype-hello-world, refer to the App Basics Introduction section.

 Prerequisites